alex-wuu/detect-droplets/README.md

 ## Usage

-Run with the following command:
+With your virtual environment activated, run with the following command:
 ```
 $ python app.py
 ```

 You can also build the program with PyInstaller and then run it:
 ```
+$ pip install pyinstaller
 $ pyinstaller app.py
 $ ./dist/app/app
 ```